Shailendra4545/RSA_encryption-and-Decryption-/README.md

+PROJECT:
-PROJECT: RSA Encryption and Decryption
+         RSA Encryption and Decryption
-Definition:
+Definition:-
 RSA (Rivest–Shamir–Adleman) is one of the most widely used asymmetric cryptographic algorithms.
 It uses two different keys – a Public Key for encryption and a Private Key for decryption.
 The algorithm ensures secure communication over an insecure channel.
 Any data encrypted using the public key can only be decrypted using the corresponding private key.

-Outcomes/Learning:
+Outcomes/Learning:-
 By the end of this practical, we will be able to learn:
-Understand the importance of asymmetric encryption in security.
+• Understand the importance of asymmetric encryption in security.
-Generate RSA public and private key pairs using an online tool.
+• Generate RSA public and private key pairs using an online tool.
-Encrypt a message using the RSA public key.
+• Encrypt a message using the RSA public key.
-Decrypt a ciphertext using the RSA private key.
+• Decrypt a ciphertext using the RSA private key.
-Verify that the decrypted message is the same as the original input message.
+• Verify that the decrypted message is the same as the original input message.

-Required Tools:
+Required Tools:-

-Laptop/PC with Internet connection
+•Laptop/PC with Internet connection
-Web browser (Google Chrome, Microsoft Edge, Mozilla Firefox, etc.)
+•Web browser (Google Chrome, Microsoft Edge, Mozilla Firefox, etc.)
-RSA Encryption/Decryption Tool (https://www.devglan.com/online-tools/rsa-encryption-decryption)
+•RSA Encryption/Decryption Tool (https://www.devglan.com/online-tools/rsa-encryption-decryption)
-A sample text message to test encryption and decryption
+•A sample text message to test encryption and decryption

-Working:
+Working:-
 Step 1: Open a web browser on your laptop/PC.
 In the address bar, type the following URL and press Enter: https://www.devglan.com/online-tools/rsa-encryption-decryption